+- (c) The names and characteristics of lights, their ranges and arcs of visibility:-

+- Chaine Tower,

+- Leading Lights.

 - (d) The names and characteristics of buoys, beacons and other seamarks:-

 - South Hunter Rock buoys,

 - No. 1 3 5 7 buoys,

-- No. 2-4 beacons.
+- No. 2 4 beacons.

 - Jetty lights

-(i) The approximate width of the channel:-
+- (e) The approximate width of the channel:-

 - Main navigational channel,

 - Off the berths.

-- (j) The bearing and distance from one buoy to another on each side of the Channel:-
+- (f) The bearing and distance from one buoy to another on each side of the Channel:-

 - No.1 to No.3 buoy,

 - No.2 to No. 4 beacons.

-- (k) The depths of water throughout the area, particularly at the buoys:-
+- (g) The depths of water throughout the area, particularly at the buoys:-Channel.

-- Channel,

 - No.1 buoy,

 - No.3 buoy,

 - Turning circle,

 - No.5 and 7 buoys.

-- (1) Clearing marks and points, visually by day or night, and by radar.
+- (h) Clearing marks and points, visually by day or night, and by radar.

-- (m) Significant radar patterns of aids to navigation and the use of parallel indexing.
+- (i) Significant radar patterns of aids to navigation and the use of parallel indexing.

-- (o) The anchorages, their positions, uses and limitations.
+- (j) The anchorages, their positions, uses and limitations.

-- (p) Knowledge of Jetties and Berths including general description, type of vessels using the facility, maximum and minimum sizes of vessels, limits for berthing and unberthing, depths, manoeuvring area, etc
+- (k) Knowledge of Berths, Quays and jetties including general description, type of vessels using the facility, maximum and minimum sizes of vessels, limits for berthing and unberthing, depths, manoeuvring area, etc

-- (r) Pilot Boat: Boarding and landing hazards and procedures:-
+- (I) Pilot Boat: Boarding and landing hazards and procedures:-

-- Choosing the correct transfer area,
+- · Choosing the correct transfer area,

 - Communication with incoming vessel,

 - Maintain personal safety (PPE, ship interaction, sea/swell effects).

-- (s) Towage operations at Larne: towage requirements, ship handling with tugs, allocation of tugs, working with tugs, towage in reduced visibility.
+- (m) Towage operations at Larne: towage requirements, ship handling with tugs, allocation of tugs, working with tugs, towage in reduced visibility.

-- (t) Knowledge of Larne Harbour Emergency Plans:-
+- (n) Knowledge of Larne Harbour Emergency Plans:-

 - OPRC oil spill response procedures,

-- Marine Emergency Plan,

-- Shore Emergency Plan.